Internet censorship in Switzerland

-Internet censorship in Switzerland is regulated by the Federal Supreme Court of Switzerland on a case by case basis.
+Internet censorship in Switzerland is regulated by the Federal Supreme Court of Switzerland on a case-by-case basis.
 Internet services provided by the registered with BAKOM Internet service providers (ISPs) are subject to a "voluntary recommendation" by the Federal Supreme Court of Switzerland, which requires blocking of websites just after 18 December 2007.
 As of October 2015, this might change soon and additional topics like Online gambling are on the focus now.

 History

 There were no government restrictions on access to the Internet or credible reports that the government monitored e-mail or Internet chat rooms without appropriate legal authority.

 The constitution provides for freedom of speech and press, and the government generally respects these rights in practice.
 An independent press, an effective judiciary, and a functioning democratic political system combine to ensure freedom of speech and of the press.
-A referendum on limits to free speech in Switzerland occurred on February 9, 2020 where the Swiss people voted 63.1% to 36.9% to allow a 2018 anti-LGBT discrimination bill to be enacted.
-The bill criminalizes "discriminatory statements made on TV, social media, or public venues."
+A referendum on limits to free speech in Switzerland occurred on February 9, 2020, where the Swiss people voted 63.1% to 36.9% to allow a LGBT protection bill to be enacted.
+The bill criminalizes "discriminatory statements made on TV, social media, or public venues".
 The committee "No to Censorship" argues on its website that individuals have the right to express controversial public opinions.
 Other Swiss laws passed from 2012 penalize public incitement to racial hatred or discrimination, spreading racist ideology, and denying crimes against humanity, but there were no convictions or arrests under these laws in 2012.
 Under Swiss federal law, it is a crime to publish information based on leaked "secret official discussions."
 A number of cases involving violations of secrecy by the press were under investigation during 2012, but authorities handed down no sentences for such offenses.

 In November 2011 the Swiss government ruled that downloading unlicensed copies of films, music and video games for personal use will remain legal, because it is not detrimental to copyright owners.